 What are the medical bill collections laws?

 Medical bill collections are regulated by the Fair Debt Collection Practices Act (FDCPA).
 According to FDCPA, debt collectors cannot use abusive, unfair, or deceptive practices when collecting debts.
 This means, for instance, that they cannot contact you at inconvenient times (before 8 a.m. or after 9 p.m., unless you agree to it).
 They also can’t discuss your debt with anyone else except your spouse.
 Further, they must provide a written validation notice with information on who your creditor is, how much you owe, and what to do if you don’t think the debt is yours.

 Hospitals and doctors will typically accept most payment types such as checks, credit cards, and wire transfers.
 You can often pay at the site or online.

 You can apply for financial assistance on-site in most hospitals.
 Some may require you to apply for Medicaid first, but if you can prove you cannot afford to repay your debt, hospitals are usually willing to work with you.
 If you have a very low income and few assets, they may forgive your medical bills altogether.

 Not immediately.
 However, as with most unpaid bills, medical bills will appear on your credit report if you don’t pay them or come to another sort of agreement.
 This is particularly likely if they go to collections.
 If you need help, speak with a financial advisor to get personalized advice.

 Are medical bills sent to collections without notice?

+Not sure where to start?
 Click here for reviews and user comments on the best debt settlement companies.

 Andrew is the managing editor for SuperMoney and a certified personal finance counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.